cast-org/figuration/docs/layout/overview.md

 @include media-breakpoint-down(sm) { ... }
 @include media-breakpoint-down(md) { ... }
 @include media-breakpoint-down(lg) { ... }
+// No media query since the `xl` breakpoint has no upper bound on its width

+// Example: Style from medium breakpoint and down
+@include media-breakpoint-down(md) {
+    .custom-class {
+        display: block;
+    }
+}
 {% endhighlight %}

 There are also media queries and mixins for targeting a single segment of screen sizes using the minimum and maximum breakpoint widths.